AWS CloudWatch is a powerful tool, but it can be tricky to use it for monitoring your AWS Lambda functions. In this post we’ll help you:

 Every function has a matching log group with the same name, following the /aws/lambda prefix:

-Inside each log group, there are log streams – each maps to a concurrent execution of the function.
+Inside each log group, there are log streams – each maps to concurrent execution of the function.
 Each concurrent execution would write to its own log stream in parallel.

 It’s worth mentioning that we can also easily ship logs from ECS tasks as well as API Gateway to CloudWatch Logs as well.
 For services such as Kinesis Firehose, it also has built-in support for sending service logs to CloudWatch Logs too.